• Skip to primary navigation

 You can claim a tax deduction for after-tax super contributions.
 These are claimed in the Personal Superannuation Contributions section of your tax return.

-1. Told your superannuation fund via a “Notice of intent to claim” that you intend to claim your after-tax contributions, AND
+1. Tell your superannuation fund, via a “Notice of intent to claim”, that you intend to claim your after-tax contributions, AND

 2. Received acknowledgement back from your superannuation fund.